ld100/etherloin/README.md

 - [ ] Add sample contracts subproject with truffle and autodeployment
 - [ ] Add usage docs
 - [ ] Include sample data encoding/decoding solidity contract

+## Known issues

+- When netstats monitoring enabled, it causes Golang errors on Ethermint nodes.
+Not critical for the functionality, but litters log output with errors.